Arthur Rylah: Politics

 He separated from his wife Ann in 1968, and on 15 March 1969 she was found dead in her garden.
 An autopsy determined that she had died of a stroke and the state coroner, in an unusual move which generated considerable controversy at the time, allowed her remains to be cremated without an inquest into her sudden death.
 Within seven months Rylah married Norma Alison ('Ruth') Reiner, née French, a divorcee 17 years his junior.
 Reiner had four children to three fathers: Ace Phillips, David and Sam Reiner, and Michael Clark.
 Clark's existence was a family secret until after Reiner's death, when he was contacted by David Reiner.

-In the late 1960s Dr Bertram Wainer began a campaign to reform Victoria's anti-abortion laws, claiming they promoted misery, graft and corruption.
-Rylah refused to deal with him.
-Both Rylah and Bolte were reluctant to antagonise the Catholic-dominated Democratic Labor Party, on whose support the government relied, but came under increasing pressure from the media and the Liberal Party's State council to review the matter.
-In January 1970 William Kaye, QC, was appointed by the government to inquire into Wainer's allegations.
-His report that year led to the prosecution and gaoling of a number of police officers.
-The East Kew branch of the Liberal Party showed its dissatisfaction with Rylah's handling of the abortion controversy by challenging (unsuccessfully) his endorsement for the next election.

 In February 1971 Rylah announced that he would resign from parliament in the following month.
 However he collapsed at his desk on 5 March and spent the next four months in hospital.
 He was succeeded as member for Kew and deputy premier by future premier Dick Hamer.
 He retired to his rural property, pursued his interest in horse-racing, and became a director of several companies.
 He died on 20 September 1974 in hospital in the Melbourne suburb of Fitzroy, survived by his second wife, and by the children of his first marriage.
 Rylah had a state funeral.